 The SFC stated in its Consultation Conclusions that platforms should not admit stablecoins for retail trading until they are regulated in Hong Kong.
-The Hong Kong Monetary Authority proposed a new regulatory regime for various activities relating to payment-related stablecoins in its January 2023 Conclusion of its Discussion Paper on Crypto-assets and Stablecoins which it is planning to implement in 2024.
+The Hong Kong Monetary Authority proposed a new regulatory regime for various activities relating to payment-related stablecoins in its January 2023 Conclusion of its Discussion Paper on Crypto-assets and Stablecoins and on 6 December 2024, the Hong Kong SAR government published the Hong Kong Stablecoins Bill in the Hong Kong SAR Gazette which is currently waiting for its second reading in Legco.